AleHD/evals/README.md

 IT=750000
 PATH=/capstor/scratch/cscs/asolergi/main_run_70B_megatron/Megatron-LM/logs/Meg-Runs/main-runs-v1/apertus3-70b-512-nodes-1e-5lr/checkpoints-512-noOverlap/

-export BOD=true  # Needed to correctly evaluate Apertus models. export SIZE=70  # Needed to set model parallelism internally, otherwise you will run out of CUDA memory. export LOGS_ROOT=$SCRATCH/eval-logs  # Set explicitly as an example, this is the default value in the script.
+export BOS=true  # Needed to correctly evaluate Apertus models. export SIZE=70  # Needed to set model parallelism internally, otherwise you will run out of CUDA memory. export LOGS_ROOT=$SCRATCH/eval-logs  # Set explicitly as an example, this is the default value in the script.